-Authority Approach Powys Two elements looked at being: Size based on population estimate; Range of key services and facilities (10 ir total).
-Functional spatial areas defined by a working group based on travel to work area and access to services This led to a 6 tier settlement hierarchy as follows: Towns (14 settlements) Large Villages (46) Village (40) Hamlet (61) Rural Settlements (145) Countryside (only Rural Enterprise Dwellings and One Planet Developments) Ceredigion Five elements looked at: existing population; recent completion rates; the role of settlements as identified by other key policy documents; the level of services and facilities; capacity for development.
+Authority pproach Powys Two elements looked at being: Size based on population estimate; Range of key services and facilities (10 in total).
+Functional spatial areas defined by a working group based on travel to work area and access to services.
+This led to a 6 tier settlement hierarchy as follows: Towns (14 settlements) Large Villages (43) Small Village (45) Hamlet (61) Rural Settlements (Not named but based upon the criteria being (i) historically recognised named settlement, (ii) with at least 10 dwellings and in a rural setting, (iii) can be a cluster of dwellings or more dispersed) Countryside (only Rural Enterprise Dwellings and One Planet Developments) Ceredigion Five elements looked at: existing population; recent completion rates; the role of settlements as identified by other key policy documents; the level of services and facilities; capacity for development.
 Established 22 Settlement Groups which reflects the sphere of influence of each of the Service Centres.
 Within these Groups there are: 7 Urban Service Centres (1 outside the County) 87 Urban Linked Settlements (24 outside the County).
 15 Rural Service Centres 67 Rural Linked Settlements (4 outside the County).